 What is a Magnetic Field?

-Drawing a magnetic field is a task expected by students undergoing the GCSE Physics Syllabus.
-Primary characteristics of drawing a magnetic field include the facts that magnetic field lines never touch, closer the lines = stronger the magnetic field and the lines drawn have arrowheads so that onlookers understand in which direction the force is going.
+Students will learn the basics of magnetic fields.
+They are invisible to the naked eye and can only be detected using a small tool known as a compass.
+Students will also draw a magnetic field during their studies.
+Primary characteristics of drawing a magnetic field include the fact that magnetic field lines never touch, the closer the lines = stronger the magnetic field and the lines drawn have arrowheads so that onlookers understand in which direction the force is going.

 The Motor Effect